 Just like the threat to pick off schoolchildren and blow up a school bus, the savagery of these two close-quarter attacks demanded he be taken seriously.
 Whatever we say about the Zodiac Killer, his marketing skills were second to none.
 He knew how to turn page four and page nine into page one, placing Another Grim Message proudly on the news stands of San Francisco.

 The Oak Hill Memorial Park & Cemetery in San Jose lies in the Monticello neighborhood, just nine miles east of the Villa Montalvo woods, where Kathy Bilek was brutally stabbed on April 11th 1971 - and who the Zodiac Killer referenced in his July 13th 1971 communication, stating "Near Monticello Shought Victims 21 ......
 In The Woods Dies April".
 There are a multitude of places in San Jose the author of this card could have chosen, but he chose Monticello.
 The exact place Kathie Snoozy was buried - and the teenager whose murder he insinuated his involvement in on November 8th 1969.
 When Karl Francis Werner was attributed with the murders of Debra Furlong, Kathie Snoozy and Kathy Bilek, the Zodiac Killer had the option to recuse himself of all involvement in the two San Jose murders.
 But that wasn't his style.
 The attack at Lake Berryessa, the Dripping Pen card, and a whole host of communications involving San Jose had locked him into a lie he was unwilling to relinquish.
-He would effectively try to reclaim the Snoozy and Furlong murders, by also claiming the Kathy Bilek murder in Saratoga and calling Werner a phony.
+He would effectively try to reclaim the Snoozy and Furlong murders, by also claiming the Kathy Bilek murder in Saratoga via the Monticello card, as well as calling Werner a phony in another Zodiac communication mailed in May 1971 (shown below).
 The Zodiac Killer had simply invested too much time and effort into this elaborate facade, that was encapsulated by his theatrical performance at Lake Berryessa.
 Two years he had lived in a house of illusion - and Karl Francis Werner was not going to tear it down.